 The Board Charter is available on the website onhttps://www.rockfireresources.com/wp-content/uploads/2018/09/Rockfire-Resources-PLC-Board-Charter_2018.pdf .

-The Board currently constitutes one Executive Director and the Non-Executive Chairman.
+The Board currently constitutes one Executive Director , the Executive Chairman and one Non-Executive Director.
 The current Board is actively seeking to appoint additional, appropriate Director/s.

 Following additional appointment(s) evaluation will take place as follows.